jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (d) Including but not limited to the acts listed above.

 Chapter 5 User Refund Management

+Article 17
-Article 17 **Refund** For commodities in the Marketplace, users may initiate refund requests due to reasons such as product quality and unsatisfactory service.
+**Refund** For commodities in the Marketplace, users may initiate refund requests due to reasons such as product quality and unsatisfactory service.

 (1) **Refund during the Warranty Period** If the commodity is within the warranty period, the service provider shall guarantee that the users who purchase the commodity enjoy the rights of "Refund without reasons for all purchases within 5 days" and "Full refund for unsatisfactory products".
 The user initiates a refund request, and the service provider negotiates with the user.
-If the negotiation result is inconsistent, it can contact JD Cloud Customer Service, JD Cloud has the right to directly refund the user at full price.
+If the negotiation result is inconsistent, it can contact JD Cloud & AI Customer Service, JD Cloud & AI has the right to directly refund the user at full price.

 1. The warranty period for application commodity is 5 days;